Joanna Narutowicz

 Joanna Narutowicz Billewicz (Joana Bilevičiūtė-Narutavičienė; 21 March 1868 – 19 February 1948) was a Polish-Lithuanian educational activist and the last owner of the Brėvikiai Manor (Lithuania).
 Born to the Billewicz family, she was a cousin to Poland's first chief of state Józef Piłsudski and General Leon Billewicz.
 She married Stanisław Narutowicz, a signatory of the Act of Independence of Lithuania, with whom she ran several cultural facilities.
 Notably, she headed the gymnasium for girls in Telšiai.
 She was also the chairperson of the last Polish gymnasium in Kaunas, Lithuania.
-She left Lithuanian SSR after World War II and settled in Warsaw.
+She left the Lithuanian SSR after World War II and settled in Warsaw.
 She died there and was buried at Powązki Cemetery.

 Biography

 Early life and education

 Narutowicz was born in the Billewicz family, an old family of Samogitian nobility.
 She was a daughter of Hipolit Billewicz and Helena née Dowgird.
 Her siblings included educator Sofija Bilevičiūtė-Zubovienė and chemical engineer Konrad Billewicz.

 She attended schools in Vilnius and Warsaw.
 After passing an exam, she received a certificate of arithmetic and Russian language teacher.
 In 1888–1890, she studied philosophy at the University of Zurich.
 She is sometimes identified as the first Lithuanian woman to receive higher education abroad.
 At the university, she became involved with radical leftist youth circles.
 She found herself in the circle of students gathered around the Walka Klas magazine published in Geneva by Stanisław Mendelson.
 The circle was called "Olympus" and was formed by young people with socialist views: Zofia Poznańska, Feliks Daszyński, Stanisława Popławska and her husband, Maria Kozłowska, Aleksander Tupalski, Gabriel Narutowicz, Barbora Burbaitė, Teodor Kodis, Aleksander Dębski and Józefa Krzyżanowska.
-In Switzerland, she lived with Gabriel Narutowicz (future President of Poland) and married his brother Stanisław Narutowicz in a civil ceremony in 1889 (religious ceremony was held in Vilnius in 1890).
+In Switzerland, she lived with Gabriel Narutowicz (future President of Poland) and married his brother Stanisław Narutowicz in a civil ceremony in 1889 (with a religious ceremony held in Vilnius in 1890).

 The couple briefly lived in Warsaw and Vilnius before moving to her husband's estate in Brėvikiai.
 From 1891 to 1899 and 1904 to 1907, she worked as a teacher at a folk school in Brėvikiai, where she taught peasant children in Lithuanian.
 In 1899–1904, she lived in Kalisz, where she set up daycare facilities for workers' children.